markpatterson27/Codespaces-VNC-Image/README.md

 # Codespaces VNC Image

 Custom Codespaces Docker images configured for in-browser GUI app development.
+The images use [openbox](http://openbox.org/wiki/Main_Page) and [x11vnc](https://github.com/LibVNC/x11vnc) for a lightweight VNC desktop and [noVNC](https://novnc.com/info.html) for a browser based VNC viewer hosted inside the Codespace.

 ## Using